NAFTeam/NAFF/docs/src/Guides/20 Extensions.md

     # This is called by naff so it knows how to load the Extension
     SomeClass(bot)
 ```
-As you can see, there's one extra bit, a function called `setup`, this function acts as an entry point for dis-snek,
+As you can see, there's one extra bit, a function called `setup`, this function acts as an entry point for NAFF,
-so it knows how to load the scale properly.
+so it knows how to load the extension properly.

-To load a scale, you simply add the following to your `main` script, just above `bot.start`:
+To load a extension, you simply add the following to your `main` script, just above `bot.start`:

 ```python
 ...